citizensadvice/cads/docs/1.0/design-system/getting-started.md

 ## Getting started

-You can get started by installing the [Frontend toolkit]('#') or [downloading the Sketch template ]('#').
+You can get started by installing the [frontend framework](frontend-framework) or [downloading the Sketch template ](sketch-template).
-You find guidance on how to use foundations and components throughout this website.

 You find guidance on how to use foundations and components throughout this website.